nus-cs2103/website-base/admin/project-scope.md

 </panel><p/>

 We strongly recommend that you contribute to multiple (preferably, all) aspects of the project e.g. write backend code, frontend code, test code, user documentation, and developer documentation.
-If you limit yourself to certain aspects only, you will lose marks allocated for the aspects you did not do.
+If you limit yourself to certain aspects only, you could lose marks allocated for the aspects you did not do.

 In particular, ==you are required to divide work based on features rather than components==:
    * By the <tooltip content="i.e. by `v1.4`">end of this project</tooltip> each team member is expected to have implemented at least one feature end-to-end, doing required changes in _almost all_ components. %%&nbsp;Reason: to encourage you to learn all components of the software, instead of limiting yourself to just one/few components%%.